ibois-epfl/augmented-stacking-dataset/README.md

 <br />

-Dataset of stone files for [augmented stacking project](https://github.com/ibois-epfl/augmented-stacking).
+The stone dataset is composed of mineral scraps issued from quarry extraction operations.
+The inventory has been developed for the [augmented stacking project](https://github.com/ibois-epfl/augmented-stacking).

 Stones are stored in .ply in both mesh and point cloud format.

 For more info contact [andrea.settimi@epfl.ch](andrea.settimi@epfl.ch)

 Structure of the repo: